 course "Adventures in Public History: The Prison Project," focus on Mount McGregor

-prison, a former hotel and sanatorium in Wilton, N.Y., which was closed by the state
+prison, a former hotel and sanatorium in Wilton, New York, which was closed by the

 To bring the dialogue and debates about incarceration in the United States to a broad community, we have organized a series of events to connect the exhibition to the campus and community, and to futher dialogue and discussion with a goal of achieving a more just society.

-September 15: Gallery Talk with faculty and student curators Eric Morser, Deven Catalano, Meaghan McDonald, Isaac Selchaif
+September 15: Gallery Talk with faculty and student curators Eric Morser, Deven Catalano, Meaghan McDonald and Isaac Selchaif

 September 30: Community Conversation: